yingfeng23/yingfeng23.github.io/_pages/career.md

 author_profile: true
 ---

-I'm not actively looking for a change right now, but I am open to new and exciting opportunities.
-If you're hiring for a role that resonates with what I've described below, please reach out via email!
+If you're hiring for or know of a role that resonates with what I've described below, please reach out via email!

 ## Companies